Cardiolund AFR Tracker

 The software can be customised and extended to provide different types of analysis reports, but it can also serve as an analysis platform supporting your device’s own user interface.
 The analysis reporting can be adapted to fit your specific requirements, e.g., localisation to specific languages.

-Cardiolund can provide the necessary supplementary documentation for CE marking of your product, as needed when integrating with our software.
+Cardiolund provides documentation for easy system integration, and also the necessary supplementary documentation for CE marking of your product.

-For more information on the AFR Tracker product, purchasing the software, or getting access web API, please contact us.
+For more information on the AFR Tracker product, please contact us.